leonzh2k/PyProgramTimer/README.md

 ## Setup

 1. Download `timerSetup.py`.
+This is similar to the conventional installer program that installs software.
 2. Create an empty directory that you wish to develop your program in.
 3. Move `timerSetup.py` into the directory, and execute it ONLY ONCE.
 4. You will see three new files:
     *  `name.py` is the file where you will develop your program.
 You can rename this whatever you like.
     *  `runtimes.txt` keeps track of runtimes.
 You probably shouldn't edit this.
     *  `numruns.txt` is used to keep track of how many runs have been logged to `runtimes.txt`.
 You probably shouldn't edit this either.
 4. Delete or move `timerSetup.py` out of the directory (you can reuse it for other programs).
-If you don't do this, you may accidentally run it again and run the risk of overwriting important data; fortunately there is a safeguard against that.
+If you don't do this, you may accidentally run it again and run the risk of overwriting important data; fortunately there is a safeguard against that (The program will prompt the user.)
 5. Develop your program.